manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/deinstall-db/deinstall-db.md

 	## [END] Install check configuration ##

 	## [START] GIMR check configuration ##
 	Checking for existence of GIMR
 	GIMR Home not detected
 	## [END] GIMR check configuration ##

 	Network Configuration check config START

-	Network de-configuration trace file location: /opt/oracle/oraInventory/logs/netdc_check2022-02-27_10-32-43AM.log
+	Network de-configuration trace file location: /opt/oracle/oraInventory/logs/netdc_check2023-11-02_10-32-43AM.log
 	```

-1. The `deinstall` command prompts to specify all single instance listeners that you want to deconfigure.
+1. The window prompts to specify the listeners that you want to unconfigure.

 	```
 	Specify all Single Instance listeners that are to be de-configured.
 Enter .(dot) to deselect all.
 	[LISTENER]: **Enter**
 	```

-    Press **Enter** to remove the current listener.
+    For this task, press **Enter** to remove the current listener.

 	## Output

-	The values may differ depending on the system you are using.

 	```
 	Network Configuration check config END

 	Database Check Configuration START

-	Database de-configuration trace file location: /opt/oracle/oraInventory/logs/databasedc_check2022-02-27_10-35-37AM.log
+	Database de-configuration trace file location: /opt/oracle/oraInventory/logs/databasedc_check2023-11-02_10-35-37AM.log
 	```

+1. The window provides an option to specify the database instances that you want to remove from the current Oracle home.

-1. If you have multiple Database Instances in your Oracle home, then you can either delete specific database instances or remove all instances together using `deinstall`.
+    > **Tip:** If you have multiple database instances in an Oracle home, then you can either remove a specific database instance or remove all database instances together using `deinstall`.
+To specify multiple databases, enter the database name followed by a command.

-    > **Note:** To enter specific instance names that you want to delete, use comma as the separator.
-To remove all the instances, press **Enter**.

 	```
 	Use comma as separator when specifying list of values as input

-	Specify the list of database names that are configured in this Oracle home [CDB1]: **Enter**
+	Specify the list of database names that are configured in this Oracle home [CDB2]: **Enter**
 	```

-    For this lab, the Database Instance name is *CDB1*.
-Press **Enter** to remove the default single instance database.
+	For this task, press **Enter** to remove the default database instance from Oracle home 2.

 	## Output

-	The values may differ depending on the system you are using.

 	```
-	###### For Database 'CDB1' ######
+	###### For Database 'CDB2' ######

 	Single Instance Database
-	The diagnostic destination location of the database: /opt/oracle/diag/rdbms/cdb1 Storage type used by the Database: FS
+	The diagnostic destination location of the database: /opt/oracle/diag/rdbms/cdb2 Storage type used by the Database: FS
-	Database file location: /opt/oracle/oradata/CDB1,/opt/oracle/recovery_area/CDB1
+	Database file location: /opt/oracle/oradata/CDB2,/opt/oracle/recovery_area/CDB2
-	Fast recovery area location: /opt/oracle/recovery_area/CDB1
+	Fast recovery area location: /opt/oracle/recovery_area/CDB2
-	database spfile location: /opt/oracle/dbs/spfileCDB1.ora
+	database spfile location: /opt/oracle/dbs/spfileCDB2.ora
 	```

-1. The `deinstall` command prompts you to modify the details of the discovered databases.
-The default option is *n* which means no.
+1. The `deinstall` command discovers the details of the databases automatically in the current Oracle home and asks if you want to modify them.
+The default option is *n*, which means no.

 	```
-	The details of database(s) CDB1 have been discovered automatically.
-Do you still want to modify the details of CDB1 database(s)? [n]: **Enter**
+	The details of database(s) CDB2 have been discovered automatically.
+Do you still want to modify the details of CDB2 database(s)? [n]: **Enter**
 	```

+	For this task, press **Enter** to continue with the default values.

-    > **Note:** If you enter `y` in this prompt, `deinstall` allows you to specify the details of your Oracle Database.
-You can manually enter each detail, such as the type of database, the diagnostic destination location, the storage type, the fast recovery area location, the spfile location, whether Archive Mode is enabled, and so on.
+	> **Note:** To verify each detail and to specify this information manually, enter `y`.
+You can then provide the details of your database, for example, the database name, storage type, location for diagnostic destination, fast recovery area, spfile, and so on.

-    For this lab, press **Enter** to select the default option and `deinstall` automatically discovers the details of your Oracle Database.

 	## Output

-	The values may differ depending on the system you are using.

 	```
 	Database Check Configuration END